dimus/backme/README.md

 : The path to a backup directory

 ``inputDirs.fileRegexPatterns``
-: A list of regular expression patterns that allows to distinguish one or more series of backup files from other files.
+: A list of regular expression patterns that allow to distinguish one or more series of backup files from other files.
 All files of such patterns will be used recursively inside of an input directory.

 ``inputDirs.keepAllFiles``
-: A optional boolean parameter (default is `false`).
+: An optional boolean parameter (default is `false`).
 If `true` files that would be marked for deletion, will be place to 'delete-me' directory.

-## Finding out the date of a backup.
+## Finding out the date/time of a backup.

 There are two ways to learn when backup is done.
-First is by modification date.
-However moving backup to a new directory will reset this date, so it is not a bullet-proof solution.
+First is by modification timestamp.
+However moving backup to a new directory will reset this timestamp, so it is not a bullet-proof solution.

-To get better experience with partitioning files by time make sure your backup files contain the following pattern in their name that corresponds to the date they were created:
+To get a better experience with partitioning files by time make sure your backup files contain the following pattern in their name that corresponds to the date they were created: